12 Tips to Improve Your Work-Life Balance

 3. Establish a Realistic Schedule

-Establishing a realistic work schedule starts with you defining your work hours based on your most productive times and the demands of your job.
-Be realistic about what you can accomplish within these hours and set boundaries to protect your personal time.
+Establishing a realistic work schedule starts with you defining your working hours based on your most productive times and the demands of your job.
+Be realistic about what you can achieve within these hours and set boundaries to protect your personal time.

 It’s important to remain disciplined about starting and ending your workday at the same time.
-Additionally, don't be afraid to unplug completely after work hours—turn off email notifications and resist the urge to check-in.
+Additionally, don't be afraid to unplug completely after work hours—turn off email notifications and resist the urge to check in.
+This approach supports a healthy work-life balance and helps you disconnect from work when needed.
+Consider implementing flexible scheduling or flex time to better accommodate your personal needs and improve your overall work-life balance.

 4. Set Boundaries